KILTprotocol/docs/docs/concepts/07_advanced_concepts/01_terms_and_quote.md

 ## Defining a Quote

-A `Quote` object consists of costs, a time frame until the Attestation will be delivered and the terms and conditions of the work to be performed.
+A `Quote` object consists of costs, a time frame for delivering the attestation, and the terms and conditions of the work to be performed.
-It may be sent to the Claimer by the Attester as part of the Terms.
+It may be sent to the Claimer by the Attester as part of the terms.
-In cases where multiple Attesters provide the same Attestation (for example, a car inspection) the Claimer may request a Quote from several Attesters to choose the Attester with the best conditions.
+In cases where multiple Attesters provide the same attestation (for example, a car inspection) the Claimer may request a Quote from several Attesters to choose the Attester with the best conditions.

 To come to an agreement on the Quote, the participants may message back and forth, signing the object.
 If the Attester wishes to add a Quote to their Terms, the Attester signs the `Quote` object before sending it as part of the "submit terms" message to the Claimer.
-After the Claimer has received the signed Quote and accepts it, the Claimer counter-signs it and attaches the Credential hash for linking the Quote the Credential that it refers to.
+After the Claimer has received the signed Quote and accepts it, the Claimer counter-signs it and attaches the credential hash for linking the Quote to the credential that it refers to.
-After the final exchange, the Attester checks all the information and issues the Credential.
+After the final exchange, the Attester checks all the information and issues the credential.

 ```mermaid
 classDiagram